Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Abstract

 \section{Abstract}

 Precise and flexible cart-pushing is a challenging task for mobile robots.
 The motion constraints during cart-pushing and the robot's redundancy lead to complex motion planning problems, while variable payloads and disturbances present complicated dynamics.
 In this work, we propose a novel planning and control framework for flexible whole-body coordination and robust adaptive control.
-Our motion planning method employs a local coordinate representation and a novel kinematic model to solve a nonlinear optimization problem, thereby enhancing motion maneuverability by generating feasible and flexible push poses.
+Our motion planning method employs a local coordinate representation and a novel reduced-order model to solve a nonlinear optimization problem, thereby enhancing motion maneuverability by generating feasible and flexible push poses.
 Furthermore, we present a disturbance rejection control method to resist disturbances and reduce control errors for the complex control problem without requiring an accurate dynamic model.
 We validate our method through extensive experiments in simulation and real-world settings, demonstrating its superiority over existing approaches.
 To the best of our knowledge, this is the first work to systematically evaluate the flexibility and robustness of cart-pushing methods in experiments.
-The video supplement is available at \url{https://sites.google.com/view/mpac-pushing/}.
+The supplmentary videos and material are available at \url{https://sites.google.com/view/mpac-pushing/}.